 Guess what!!
 I qualified!!
 And so in the summer of 2016 went on Harvoni.
 The first 2 weeks were rough because my blood pressure (which is usually around 117/63 or thereabouts) jumped up to 170/100!
 Yikes!!
 But after 2 weeks it came back down.

-At the week-4 PCR (the test that test for the presence of the virus) the virus had gone done to 66 copies, and I was worried because I kept hearing about people who cleared the virus after 2 weeks.
+At the week-4 PCR (the test that tests for the presence of the virus) the virus had gone down to 66 copies, and I was worried because I kept hearing about people who cleared the virus after 2 weeks.
 Anyways: I kept taking my Harvoni and around week 10 of the 12-week treatment I started to feel really different and I KNEW that the virus was gone.